aprada9/Levir-AI/docs/API/SEARCH.md

-# Perplexica Search API Documentation
+# Levir AI Search API Documentation

 ## Overview

-Perplexica’s Search API makes it easy to use our AI-powered search engine.
+Levir AI's Search API makes it easy to use our AI-powered search engine.
 You can run different types of searches, pick the models you want to use, and get the most recent info.
-Follow the following headings to learn more about Perplexica's search API.
+Follow the following headings to learn more about Levir AI's search API.

 ## Endpoint